 Choose the right people for the right jobs based on growth objectives

-Applying Eric Ries' “Lean Startup” principle, each part-time hourly hire must contribute to a key business hypothesis.
-For example, if you are testing a new product idea, it is better to hire an hourly content marketer to create a landing page for market testing rather than hiring an in-house designer.
+Applying the “Lean Startup” principle from Eric Ries, every hour of part-time hiring must contribute to a key business hypothesis.
+For example, if you are testing a new product idea, it is better to hire an hourly content marketer to create a landing page to test the market instead of hiring an in-house designer.

 A recent case study from a startup client in the natural cosmetics industry in Ho Chi Minh City that DPS.MEDIA accompanied: Instead of hiring a fixed digital staff for the whole month, the client flexibly hired 3 hourly freelancers including a graphic designer, a copywriter, and a Facebook media buyer.
 Result: a 381 million VND increase in conversion rate within three weeks with personnel costs only one-fifth compared to the fixed model.

-- Tips for founders: Draw a value map to identify leverage points in operational strategy.
+- Tips for founders: Draw a Value Map to identify “leverage” points in the operational strategy.

 - Always test work effectiveness through metrics, not emotions.